 Pediatricians have graduated from medical school and completed a 3-year residency program in pediatrics.
 A board-certified pediatrician has passed rigorous exams given by the American Board of Pediatrics.
 To remain certified, pediatricians have to meet regular continuing education requirements.

 What Does a Pediatrician Do?

-Your pediatrician will see your twins many times from birth to age 2 and annually from age 2 to age 5 for "well-child visits."
-After age 5, your pediatrician will likely to see your children every year for annual checkups.
-Your pediatrician is also the first person to call whenever one of your children is sick.
-In caring for your twins, a pediatrician will:
+Your pediatrician will see your baby many times from birth to age 2 and annually from age 2 to age 5 for "well-child visits."
+After age 5, your pediatrician will likely see your child every year for annual checkups.
+Your pediatrician is also the first person to call whenever your child is sick.
+In caring for your child, a pediatrician will:

 - Do physical exams

 - Make sure your child is meeting developmental milestones in growth, behavior, and skills

 - Diagnose and treat your child's illnesses, infections, injuries, and other health problems

 - Give you information about your child's health, safety, nutrition, and fitness needs

 - Answer your questions about your child’s growth and development

 - Refer to and collaborate with a specialist should your child become ill and need care beyond the pediatrician's expertise